dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

 Words rewrite into their evaluated definitions.
+If a word is undefined, it will not rewrite further.
 However, words will not rewrite unless doing so leads to further progress.
 There is no benefit in rewriting a word if it only leads to the inlined definition.
 This rule is called lazy linking.
-If a word is undefined, it will not rewrite further.
+Lazy linking also ensures words denoting first-class values, such as `true = [a d]`, should be bound and moved directly, e.g. `true [] b => [true]`.

 Evaluation strategy is unspecified, and the default may be a heuristic mix of lazy, eager, and parallel.
-However, all evaluation orders should lead to the same result.
-Only if evaluation is halted early (on breakpoint or quota) should we observe evidence of the orderings and optimizations used.

-## Value Words

-A 'value word' is any word whose evaluated definition is a single block.
-Natural numbers would be a common example, but we might also include booleans like `true` or `false`, or references such as `story-chapter32`.
-Data binding (and data plumbing in general) can operate on value words directly:

-        true [] b == [true]
-        42 [] b   == [42]

-Value words are implied by lazy linking.
+Awelon's primitives are confluent, therefore valid computations should reach the same result regardless of strategy.
+If evaluation halts early on a breakpoint or quota, we may expose evaluation strategy and other optimizations.
+Annotations may guide evaluation more explicitly, and may even influence the visible result.

-## Arity
+### Arity Annotations

-Arity annotations have simple rewrite rules:
+Arity annotations are very useful for Awelon, and have simple rewrite rules:

         [B][A](a2) == [B][A]
         [C][B][A](a3) == [C][B][A]
         ...

 These annotations can be used to defer linking of words where a partial evaluation isn't useful.
 For example, consider a swap function `w = (a2) [] b a`.
 Ignoring the arity annotation, we'd rewrite `[A]w => [[A]]a`, which isn't useful progress.
 With the arity annotation, `[A]w` does not evaluate further, but `[B][A]w` evaluates to `[A][B]`.
 Arity annotations are also useful for modeling codata.
-For example, `[[A](a2)F]` has the observable behavior as `[[A]F]`, but the former defers evaluation.
-Whereas `(lazy)` values are evaluated if they're included in a program result, computations deferred by arity annotations are not evaluated until arity conditions are met - they're effectively [call-by-name](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_name).
+For example, `[[A](a2)F]` has the observable behavior as `[[A]F]`, but the former defers computation until it the result is required.

 ## Loops

-Awelon does not permit cyclic definitions.
-We can define fixpoint combinators:
+Awelon definitions are acyclic, but we can express fixpoint combinators:

         [X][F]z == [X][[F]z]F
         z = [[(a3) c i] b (eq-z) [c] a b w i](a3) c i